Sierra Nevada: Geologic history

 The earliest rocks in the Sierra Nevada are metamorphic roof pendants of Paleozoic age, the oldest being metasedimentary rocks from the Cambrian in the Mount Morrison region.
 These dark-colored hornfels, slates, marbles, and schists are found in the western foothills (notably around Coarsegold, west of the Tehachapi Pass) and east of the Sierra Crest.
 The earliest granite of the Sierra started to form in the Triassic period.
 This granite is mostly found east of the crest and north of 37.2°N. In the Triassic and into the Jurassic, an island arc collided with the west coast of North America and raised a chain of volcanoes, in an event called the Nevadan orogeny.
 Nearly all subaerial Sierran Arc volcanoes have since disappeared; their remains were redeposited during the Great Valley Sequence and the subsequent Cenozoic filling of the Great Valley, which is the source of much of the sedimentary rock in California.

 In the Cretaceous, a subduction zone formed at the edge of the continent.
-This means that an oceanic plate started to dive beneath the North American plate.
+This means that an oceanic plate started to dive beneath the North American Plate.
 Magma, formed through the subduction of the ancient Farallon Plate, rose in plumes (plutons) deep underground, their combined mass forming what is called the Sierra Nevada batholith.
 These plutons formed at various times, from 115 Ma to 87 Ma.
 The earlier plutons formed in the western half of the Sierra, while the later plutons formed in the eastern half of the Sierra.
-The Sierra Nevada formed the western margin of a high plateau to the east, the Nevadaplano.
+At this time, the Sierra Nevada formed the western ramp of a high plateau to the east, the Nevadaplano.
+During this period, rivers cut deep canyons into the range, generating topographic relief similar to the modern Sierra Nevada.
+This period of incision was halted approximately 30 million years ago by vast outpourings of pyroclastic flows from Nevada which filled the northern Sierran valleys with volcanic deposits.
+These pyroclastic flows, which continued for about 10 million years, were followed by andesitic lahars which nearly completely buried the northern Sierran landscape such that only the tallest peaks emerged above a volcanic plain.
+This second period of volcanism appears to have been triggered by crustal extension associated with extension of the Basin and Range Province.
+As this andesitic volcanism began waning about five million years ago, the rivers were able to begin eroding away the 100s of meters of volcanic deposits and resume the incision that had been halted by the first period of volcanism.